 ||Successful completion of the program will

-earn you a CANSail 2 (previous White Sail III) certificate, indicating a
+earn you either CANSail 2 (previous White Sail III) or CANSail 1 (Previously White Sail Level 1 or 2) certificate.

 level of sailing skill to competently rig, launch, sail and land a